 The Waxhaw Woodturners club is a friendly group of people with a common interest that promotes the art of woodturning through our monthly meetings, demonstrations, and videos to help you learn and hone your skills and are here to help you become a better woodturner.

-Beginning in the late summer/early fall of 2021, we will start meeting at the McDowell Arts Center located at 123 E. McDowell St.
+Starting with our September 2021 meeting, we will begin meeting at the McDowell Arts Center located at 123 E. McDowell St.

 Matthews, NC 28105 on the first Tuesday of each month at 6:30 p.m.* We usually have a short business meeting with any announcements followed by a demonstration with the featured woodturner showing specifics on how to make all kinds of fancy and simple creations.
 These meetings allow the opportunity to meet many people who have a passion for woodturning and are more than willing to share their knowledge with others.
 Our meetings also feature show and tell items brought in by our members as well as some great raffle prizes!
 Visitors are always welcome!

 -Roland Hege shows off his Trembleur while Ed Pfau looks on

 *During the COVID-19 Pandemic, we have been holding meetings via Zoom.
 Please contact us at firstname.lastname@example.org for more information